 Magnolia Bakery Banana Pudding might just be the most popular pudding ever!
 What makes this banana pudding recipe world famous?
 It’s the combo of amazingly light and creamy pudding with layers of fresh bananas and crunchy vanilla wafers.
 Together these delicious ingredients create an irresistible dessert that everybody loves!

-- Thanks to the homemade whipped cream in this recipe, it has a creamy texture that is downright dreamy.
+Thanks to the homemade whipped cream in this recipe, it has a light and creamy texture that is downright dreamy.

 Magnolia Bakery Banana Pudding